isomerpages/moe-jpjc/_mathematics-and-sciences/Chemistry/Syllabus & Assessment.md

 <img src="/images/Curriculum/Chemistry/ChemFramework.jpg">
 <figcaption>H2 Chemistry Curriculum Framework</figcaption></figure>

-* Core Ideas.<br>
+<li><b>Core Ideas</b><br>
 There are three core ideas, namely Matter, Structure and Properties, and Transformation, which are fundamental in the study of Chemistry.
-Concepts in these core ideas are inter-related and form the basis for which further learning and understanding of chemical phenomena and reactions is built upon.
+Concepts in these core ideas are inter-related and form the basis for which further learning and understanding of chemical phenomena and reactions is built upon.</li>

-*   Extension Topic.<br>
+<li><b> Extension Topic</b><br>
 Concepts in the core ideas extend into the learning of different chemical systems such as the chemistry of organic compounds, including polymers, the chemistry of aqueous solutions, electrochemistry, and the chemistry of transition elements.
-As an example, an understanding of concepts of Chemical Bonding and The Periodic Table is extended to the study of the Chemistry of Transition Elements where students learn to appreciate the similarity and differences when comparing with main group metals.
+As an example, an understanding of concepts of Chemical Bonding and The Periodic Table is extended to the study of the Chemistry of Transition Elements where students learn to appreciate the similarity and differences when comparing with main group metals.</li>

 <p>Organising the content through the two levels highlights the importance of conceptual understanding in core ideas and how they extend to different chemical systems.</p>

 <figure>